Top tips for a sleepless night?

 - Pamper yourself…body scrub, candles, incense and soft music, try to avoid turning on the TV.

 - Don’t be tempted to go to bed too early, go to bed at your normal time.

-Love and blessings to you … remember, I have been there so I know how dreadful and debilitating no sleep can be.
-Hang in there … I promise you will not need to turn to sleeping pills.
+I know how dreadful and debilitating no sleep can be.
+Hang in there.
+If you find out the reason you’re not sleeping and make an appropriate healing programme … I promise you will not need to turn to sleeping pills.